 The French might be the world’s most stylish denizens.
 From their perfectly tied scarves to their impossibly delicate desserts, it’s as if les français gave sophistication its name.
-Naturally, French style extends to interiors, and, well, we believe we’ve cracked the code.
+Naturally, French style extends to interiors, and we believe we’ve cracked the code.
 With their impeccably undone appeal and nonchalant aesthetic, the French carry an air of sophistication without looking like they even tried.
-It's incredibly appealing and totally desirable.
+It’s incredibly appealing and totally achievable, regardless of where you find yourself in the world.
+How do the French get everything from their dreamy Parisian maisons to their countryside chateaus so right each and every time?
+We’ve got the answers: Follow these seven simple tips to give your home a touch of that French je ne sais quoi.

 In contrast to those undone moments, some of the chicest French homes also embrace a touch of lavishness, like dramatic silk drapes that puddle onto the floor.
-If drapes aren’t your style, a gilded mirror so oversize it graces the ceiling will certainly do.
+If drapes aren’t your style, a gilded mirror so oversize it almost touches the ceiling will certainly do.

 French closets are nowhere near as expansive as American ones.
 The French answer to the closet is the armoire, a freestanding storage piece that has drawers, shelves, and/or a hanging rod.
 Add one to your bedroom to hold your clothing or to your bathroom to store linens and towels.